 Florida residents whose incomes are negatively affected by efforts to prevent the spread of COVID-19 may be eligible for Reemployment Assistance.
 Find resources.

-Hillsborough County has services to help pay for housing expenses, including home mortgages, mobile homes, rent, and energy bills.
+Hillsborough County and its community partners have services to help pay for housing expenses, including home mortgages, mobile homes, rent, and energy bills.